9 Toddler Sleep Problems (And How to Deal)

 Your toddler has a budding imagination, which is great!
 But that budding imagination can create bedtime fears, which in turn can make bedtime an anxious time.
 For more insights into why your child has nighttime fears, as well as how you can help alleviate those fears, check out this helpful article about nighttime phobias.

 Remember that budding imagination I mentioned earlier, that causes nighttime fear and anxiety?
 Well, it also causes nightmares (and, for some toddlers, night terrors).
-Nightmares and night terrors are very, very common during the toddler years.
+Nightmares and night terrors are very common during the toddler years.
 However, they can be really tough on sleep (your toddler’s AND yours!).
 Fortunately, we have tips!
-Check out our nightmare and night terror series.
+Check out our Nightmare and Night Terror series.

-This won’t affect every toddler, but it affects some.
-Many parents find, as their toddlers grow, that middle-of-the-night hunger becomes increasingly problematic.
+This won’t affect every toddler, but it affects enough that I added it to the list.
+Many parents find, as their toddlers grow, that middle-of-the-night hunger becomes increasingly problematic, again.
 The reason?
-Simple – your toddler is growing and burning a lot of calories!
+Simple – your likely active toddler is growing and burning a lot of calories!
 This problem is usually fixed by a healthy bedtime snack – just be sure it is low in sugar, and be sure your toddler brushes his teeth afterward.
 You can see more tips for helping your toddler sleep through the night in this toddler sleep training article.

 Need Help With Toddler Sleep Problems?
 Look No Further!